How to Buy Ripple (XRP) – A Beginner’s Guide

 I wouldn’t recommend leaving your XRP on the exchange you bought them from.
 This is due to the fact that you don’t actually control the private key for your coins and therefore they are not actually yours.

-No matter where you got the coins from, remember to withdraw them into your own Ripple wallet that you hold the private keys to.
+No matter where you got the coins from, remember to withdraw them into your own non-custodial Ripple wallet (i.e. you have access to the private key).
 Once the transaction is confirmed you’ve successfully finished the process of buying Ripple.

 Ripple will probably appeal to larger banks throughout the next couple years, as they offer a fast scalable global payment network while reducing transaction fees.